iiasa/message-ix-models/doc/repro.rst

    There is no established rule, guideline, or heuristic for what kinds of changes are “minor” or “major”.
    Developers **must**:

-   - initiate a discussion with colleagues about when to increment either the major or minor part, and
+   1. Initiate a discussion with colleagues about when to increment either the major or minor part.
-   - record (below, or on a variant-specific documentation page) changes associated with an incremented version part.
+   2. Record (below, or on a variant-specific documentation page) changes associated with an incremented version part.

 postfix
    This **should** be omitted if the model structure does not differ from the structure given below for the corresponding ``{name} {version}``.